 Might Christian Military Schools in California Turn Around Your Defiant Son?
-Perhaps, But There is a Another Solution.
+Perhaps, But There is Another Solution.

 Are you looking because your boy is spinning out of control, angry, self-destructing, involved in minor substance abuse, or in legal trouble?
 If so, Agape Boarding School can help, and most likely we can do so better than Christian military schools in California.